 2. ... deliverance of his covenant people, the Jews.

 3. ... calling out a people for his name's sake.

 4. ... restoring all things ... through Christ.

 The curtain was lifted for a little bit for Daniel, and for you and me, so we could see something of the fray that is involved.
 The final words of the angel above, if I may paraphrase, were something like this, Well, I must get back to the battle against the dark principality of the Prince of Persia.
 When were done with him, however, the prince of Greece is going to arrive and the battle with him will commence.
 See you later, beloved man of God.
 Keep up all that good praying.
-It makes a world of difference!
+It makes a world of difference to us!
 And know that this was given to you as a preview of things to come for your people in the last days.

 It is in the reality of that world ... the spirit world ... that you and I presently stand.
 The war wages on and, at any one point in time, you and I are either engaging or disengaging ... prevailing or being prevailed upon ... aiding or abetting ... conscious or unconscious ... winning or losing.
 But, one thing is certain ... our God and his people will not fail.
 His purposes are sure and he, and we, will prevail.
 I Peter 5:8-9a says,

 Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.
 Resist him, standing firm in the faith, because you know that your brothers throughout the world are undergoing the same kind of sufferings.As they say in the Navy, This is not a drill.
 This is not a drill!
 The spirit world is the real world and you and I, as the people of God, are intricately involved in it.
 So .. pray, dear laborers together with God (I Cor.
 3:9).
 God's plan is great and wonderful and it is on track ... and you and I have been given a key role in it.